Where to stay in Porto - A Local's Neighborhood Guide

 Best for: Iconic views, families with kids, older visitors

-The Ribeira, or Riverside area, is the postcard image that you’ve undoubtedly seen of Porto, and you can’t say that you’ve been to Porto if you don’t at least pass through here.
+The Ribeira neighborhood occupies the riverfront of Porto's city center.
+It is the postcard image that you’ve undoubtedly seen of Porto, and you can’t say that you’ve been to Porto if you don’t at least pass through here.

-A busy commercial area for hundreds of years, some of Porto's oldest buildings are here.
-The Bolsa Palace, Infante Dom Henrique Garden, and the São Francisco Church, a lot of Porto's principal sights are all right in the neighborhood.
+A busy commercial area for hundreds of years, some of Porto's oldest buildings and most important monuments are here: the Bolsa Palace, Infante Dom Henrique Garden, the São Francisco Church, etc.

 The riverfront was once filled with small storage depots for merchants to house their wares, but as the city adapted to modern times, these have been transformed into tiny, atmospheric bars and restaurants.